How to bleed a radiator: Get rid of unwanted cold spots

 5. Continue to the next radiator

-Repeat this step on your other radiators that need attention.
-You’ll only really need to bleed the radiators that you determine have air trapped inside, working from the furthest radiator away to the nearest to the boiler, starting with the ground floor.
+Repeat the above step on your other radiators that need attention.
+Work from the furthest radiator away to the nearest to the boiler, starting with the ground floor.

 If remodeling you may want to know how much it costs to move a radiator.
 If you do have a radiator repositioned you will need to follow the previous steps once installed.
 Make sure valves are closed and the radiator is bled to ensure it pumps out plenty of heat.